sdziallas/comp55/docs/labs/JavavsCPP.md

 ## Java Strings

 Java strings do work differently than C++.
-Remember how you know the internals of C++ strings as being arrays of characters, and you could access a C++ string like an array.
+Remember, C++ strings internally are arrays of characters, and you could access a C++ string like an array.
 In Java that is not possible.

-Instead if you want to get an underlying character, you can use ```charAt```.
+Instead, if you want to get an underlying character, you can use ```charAt```.

 ```java